Skalicon/BattleNET-Command-Interface/README.md

 Command Structure
 --
--id: Should be set by the database, leave as null
+- id: Should be set by the database, leave as null
--cid: The number for the battleEye command you want to execute from the Command List Reference below
+- cid: The number for the battleEye command you want to execute from the Command List Reference below
--command: (Optional) Additional paramiters of the command, see http://www.battleye.com/doc.html for documentation on each -time: Should be set by the database as current timestamp
+- command: (Optional) Additional paramiters of the command, see http://www.battleye.com/doc.html for documentation on each - - time: Should be set by the database as current timestamp
--server: The number for which server you want to send the command to, this is the 1st paramiter of the server connection string in servers.txt
+- server: The number for which server you want to send the command to, this is the 1st paramiter of the server connection string in servers.txt

 Example:
 Bans a user with IP address 192.168.0.1 perminantly for reason "writing bad code" on server 1